What is Agentic AI?

 | Memory | Conversation context | Persistent state across sessions and tasks |

-| Human role | User guides the conversation | Human sets goals and handles exceptions |
+| Human role | User guides the conversation | Human sets goals, calibrates autonomy, handles exceptions |

 | Best for | Support chat, FAQs, virtual assistants | Process automation, operations, multi-system workflows |